UPPS No. 05.02.02

 An internal repair is defined as a repair to Texas State-owned equipment that cannot be reasonably defined prior to the actual repair, and the extent of which cannot be determined until the equipment is disassembled.
 Internal repairs are usually the result of an unexpected, basic service outage, such as the failure of a building’s HVAC system or the mechanical breakdown of a vehicle.
 Internal repairs must contain labor and may also include parts.

-If it is determined that an internal repair meets the criteria of an emergency procurement, see Section 08. above for the appropriate procurement process to follow and the documentation that is required.
+If it is determined that an internal repair meets the criteria of an emergency procurement, see Section 08. for the appropriate procurement process to follow and the documentation that is required.

 The following is required as supporting documentation when a purchase is determined to meet the definition of a non-emergency internal repair purchase:

-A written statement is prepared and signed by the account manager that the necessary repairs could not be reasonably defined prior to the actual repair and the extent of which could not be determined until the equipment was disassembled; and
+a written statement is prepared and signed by the account manager that the necessary repairs could not be reasonably defined prior to the actual repair and the extent of which could not be determined until the equipment was disassembled; and

-If the estimated cost is identified as $25,000 or greater or cannot be readily determined, the originating department shall notify the director of Procurement and Strategic Sourcing and the appropriate deans or directors, or their designees, of the necessary procurement actions, in advance and in writing.
+if the estimated cost is identified as $25,000 or greater or cannot be readily determined, the originating department shall notify the director of Procurement and Strategic Sourcing and the appropriate deans or directors, or their designees, of the necessary procurement actions, in advance and in writing.

 Professional services are defined by Texas Government Code §2254, Professional and Consulting Services.
 These services must be provided in connection with a person who is licensed and employed in the profession or practice.